redhat-sa-brazil/drex-besu/README.md

 openshift_cluster: "https://api.xxxxxxx:6443" # informe a API do openshift
 openshift_username: "XXXX" # informe o usuario do Openshift para deploy do projeto
 openshift_password: "XXXX" # informe a senha do usuario do Openshift
-project_name: besu-5 # informe o nome do projeto a ser criado no Openshift
+project_name: besu-XXX # informe o nome do projeto a ser criado no Openshift
-project_display_name: "besu-5" # informe o nome do projeto a ser criado no Openshift
+project_display_name: "besu-XXX" # informe o nome do projeto a ser criado no Openshift
 project_description: "bla" # informe o descritivo do projeto a ser criado no Openshift
 ```